If you want to run an effective sales team today, you need to own your data and have an effective and rigorously tested sales reporting strategy.

 Reports help align the goals of your sales team and company at large

-When sales and marketing goals are aligned, companies that are likely to achieve or exceed revenue goals have 2.3x higher levels of sales and marketing alignment.
+Companies that are likely to achieve or exceed revenue goals have 2.3x higher levels of sales and marketing alignment.
+Therefore, your sales strategy must align with your marketing strategy.
 Departments that prioritize cross-collaboration and communication are more likely to see positive results.

 Goal-setting in terms of sales targets and quotas are all rooted in your data.
 Until your sales reps know what those goals and benchmarks are, they’re in the dark.